Stephen10121/Resume-Server/README.md

 dont forget to make a password.txt file with a sha256 hashed password.

+YOU HAVE TO CREATE A PASSWORD FILE FOR THIS TO WORK

 Hash you password with this website:
 ```
 https://emn178.github.io/online-tools/sha256.html